BillCruise/LinearAlgebra/glossary.md

 ## 4.2 - Null Spaces, Columns Spaces, and Linear Transformations

+The **null space** of an mxn matrix A, written as Nul A, is the set of all solutions of the homogeneous equation Ax = 0.
+In set notation, Nul A = { x : x is in ℝ<sup>n</sup> and Ax = 0 }

+The null space of an mxn matrix A is a subspace of ℝ<sup>n</sup>.
+Equivalently, the set of all solutions to a system Ax = 0 of m homogeneous linear equestions in n unknowns is a subspace of ℝ<sup>n</sup>.

 ## 4.3 - Linearly Independent Sets; Bases

 ## 4.4 - Coordinate Systems